Dynamic optical coherence tomography algorithm for label-free assessment of swiftness and occupancy of intratissue moving scatterers: Discussion

 \subsection{Numerical investigation for more complicated scatterer dynamics}

-In our numerical simulations, we assumed that active transport and cyclosis within the cells are the dominant intratissue activities, and modeled these activities using the random ballistic motion model (Section \ref{sec:sampleModel}).
-However, to comprehensively examine all intratissue activities, a more complex model is necessary.
-It has been known that various types of intratissue activities occur on different time scales \cite{Papin2005NR}.
-Consequently, the random ballistic motion model may not represent all types of intratissue activities.
+In our numerical simulations, we simplified intracellular and intratissue motions using a single motion model, i.e., random ballistic motion model (Section \ref{sec:sampleModel}), although a diffusion (Brownian) motion model can also be considered as the motion model.
+A previous study using a numerical simulation revealed that LIV and OCDS exhibit similar characteristics under both the random ballistic and diffusion models \cite{Feng2025BOE}.
+Since aLIV and Swiftness are computed based on LIV calculations, we considered that aLIV and Swiftness would show similar results among two motion models if LIV shows similar results.
+Therefore, we considered that the fundamental characteristics of DOCT contrasts can be clarified from the results of one of the motion models, namely the random ballistic motion model.

+\revstart{c1-4} However, neither the random ballistic motion model nor the simple diffusion model may represent all types of intratissue activities.
+To comprehensively examine all intratissue activities, a more complex model might be necessary. \revend

+Feng \etal expanded the modeling of intratissue scatterer motions by introducing mono-directional displacement (flow) and diffusion (Brownian) motion models, in addition to the random ballistic motion model \cite{Feng2025BOE}. \revstart{c2-2} Besides these models, motion models must also account for more ordered or directed intracellular motions, such as cytoplasmic streaming.
+However, our current random ballistic motion model is expected to recapitulate such motion only as long as the OCT resolution is larger than the domain size of the motion (such as the cell size).
+Specifically, if the resolution volume encompasses multiple cells, and the directional motions within those cells are not correlated to each other, these ordered or directed motions can be considered random motion to some degree.

-Feng \etal expanded the modeling of intratissue scatterer motions by introducing mono-directional displacement (flow) and diffusion (Brownian) motion models, in addition to the random ballistic motion model\cite{Feng2024SPIE}.
-This comprehensive set of motion models may enable the DOCT metrics to be interpreted for a wide spectrum of sample types beyond cellular samples, such as those exhibiting cellular migration and flow, and more aqueous samples.
+In any case, a greater variety of motion models is anticipated.
+This comprehensive set of motion models could enable the DOCT metrics to be interpreted for a wide spectrum of sample types beyond cellular samples, such as those exhibiting cellular migration and flow, and more aqueous samples. \revend